 What is CBD?

-Chronic Beryllium Disease, sometimes called berylliosis, is an immunological lung disease caused by exposure to beryllium.
+Chronic Beryllium Disease, sometimes called berylliosis, is a chronic granulomatous lung disease caused by an immunological response from exposure to beryllium.
 CBD can progress to a serious and life-threatening disease if left undiagnosed and beryllium exposure continues.

 Exposure to beryllium via inhalation of airborne beryllium or skin contact with beryllium-containing dust, fume, mist, or solutions can cause health effects.
 Under OSHA’s beryllium standards (29 CFR 1910.1024; 29 CFR 1915.1024; 29 CFR 1926.1024) employers must reduce exposures to airborne beryllium to or below the beryllium PELs through engineering controls to the extent feasible, supplemented by respirators where all feasible controls are not sufficient to reduce exposures to or below the PELs.
 In addition, personal protective clothing and equipment (PPE) (e.g. gloves, shoe covers) is required when airborne exposures can exceed the PEL or STEL or there is the potential for skin exposure.